Learn Cyclomat

 Adjust the radius slowly

 Change the radius of the second arm.
-Watch how the shape stretches and contracts.
+Watch how the aspects of the shape stretch and contract.
 Small changes create subtle variations within the same family.

 Outcome